Philadelphia Car Accident Attorneys

 INJURED IN A CRASH?
-CONSULT AN EXPERIENCED CAR ACCIDENT ATTORNEY.
+CONSULT WITH OUR EXPERIENCED CAR ACCIDENT LAWYERS.

 You don’t need a law degree to know that you’ve been treated unfairly.
 If you’re looking for a car accident lawyer in Philadelphia, then you’ve already been through a lot.
 You have bills to pay and countless expenses that keep mounting.
 When you’re injured, these challenges seem impossible to overcome.
 Trust us when we say that you have the resources available to reclaim what is yours.
 Don’t assume that you need to foot the bill for a bad driver’s mistakes.

 CAR ACCIDENT CASES ARE ALL ABOUT CLAIMING WHAT YOU ARE OWED.

 These cases aren’t about easy money or cashing in on an opportunity.
 Our team knows better than anyone what you’re going through.
 We represent clients that have been through so many obstacles, and they need an advocate who is ready to take up the fight on their behalf.
 Our track record shows that we are a serious law firm with a reputation for getting major results.
 Don’t hesitate to put our resources to work for you.
 To get started with a free consultation, contact a car accident attorney at Wapner Newman to learn more about our team.
 Our attorneys serve clients throughout Pennsylvania and New Jersey.

 The Right Kind of Experience

 Wapner Newman has been fighting for car accident victims in Pennsylvania for years.
 Our team routinely recovers significant compensation for our clients so they can rebuild their lives.
 If you have been in a wreck and need funds, you can rely on Wapner Newman.

 When you choose our firm to represent you, you get a firm with:

 - Award-winning, handpicked attorneys ready to fight for you